Trade directory · Madison metro · Wisconsin

 Licensing Requirements

-Wisconsin requires HVAC contractors to hold a Dwelling Contractor Qualifier license for residential work under $25,000, or Master Dwelling Contractor for larger projects.
-Commercial work requires appropriate trade licenses.
-Must pass state exam, provide proof of insurance, and renew every 2 years with continuing education requirements.
+Wisconsin requires HVAC contractors to hold a Dwelling Contractor Qualifier license for residential work under $25,000 or Commercial Building Contractor license for larger projects.
+Must pass PSI exam, provide proof of 4 years experience or education equivalent, maintain $15,000 surety bond.
+Individual technicians need EPA 608 certification for refrigerant handling.
+Licenses renew every 2 years with continuing education requirements.

 §2